-Business Analysts are one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Business Analysts are one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Project Management Professional (PMP) boot-camp course provides everything you need to kick start your career as a BA!

 We offer peace of mind with our Exam Pass Guarantee for Live Online students.
 This means that even if you fail your first attempt at the exam, you'll get a second chance at certification at not cost to you.

 Knowledge Transfer Guarantee

 Employers may re-enroll a different student if the first InfoSec graduate leaves the company within three months of obtaining certification.

 InfoSec graduates may re-enroll in classroom-based or Live online courses tuition-free for up to one year after course completion (or until certification_ to refresh skills or revisit course content.